Read Time: 7 mins

-If you’ve figured out how to fit in time for reading books make sure to add this one to your list.
+If you’ve figured out how to fit in time for reading books (ha!) make sure to add this one to your list.

 For the rest of us who struggle to stay awake watching Netflix, this article was written with you in mind.
 The approach is broken into 5 key steps:

-Step #1 - Capture
+Step #1 - Capture Your To Do's

 This could take a bit of time, but it doesn't have to.
 You can make your list by adding to it over a couple days.
-At least you've taken your to do’s out of your head and put them in one place.
+The key is to take your to do’s out of your head and put them in one place.

-Why is Step #1 important?
+Why is this important?

 This is your subconscious trying to protect you.
-If you want that feeling to stop, and want to get control back rather than “just letting things happen”, start dumping everything you need to do into a single list.
+If you want that feeling to stop, and want to get control back rather than “just letting things happen” start dumping everything you need to do into a single list.

-Step #2 - Clarify
+Step #2 - Clarify What is Important

 This step is about understanding what everything on your list means, how important it is to you, and what you should do about it.
-For each item in your list ask the following questions:

-Can you do this in 2 mins. or less?
+1) Can you do this in 2 mins. or less?

 If the answer is yes, do it right now.
 I mean it, right now.
-If you can’t do it right now, in less than 2 mins., ask yourself the next question.
+If you can’t do it right now, in less than 2 minutes, ask yourself the next question.

-Can you give it to someone else?
+2. Can you give it to someone else?

-If you were able to assign it to someone else and they can do it 80% as well as you can, then do it.
-Use the 2 minute rule to delegate it.
-If it will take more than 2 mins. to delegate, then it’s time to move to step #3.
+If you were able to assign it to someone else and they can do it 80% as well as you can, then use the 2 minute rule to decide whether or not to hand it off.

 Why is Step #2 important?

 Yeah, stop doing that.
 Process your work using the 2 rules above so you can move to the next step.

-Step #3 - Organize
+Step #3 - Organize Your To Do's

 The simplest way to start is to create a few lists so each task has a place where it belongs.
-The key to this step is to keep your lists simple.
-They should be: things you need to do, things you should do and things you should consider doing.
+The lists should be: things you need to do, things you should do, and things you should consider doing.

 - This Week

-- Someday Maybe
+- Someday, Maybe

 Take a look at your to do list, and move everything that hasn’t been placed into one of these 3 new lists.